 The citadel only closes at 530pm, though last entry tickets (55,000VND) have to be bought by 430pm.
 I didn’t have a guide so I was mostly wandering around on my own, though it’s a little miserable because of the incessant rain… the compound is huge!
 Sadly, most of it was decimated by bombs from the Vietnam war so a lot of it is in ruins.
 There is a diorama and a 3D recreation of how the citadel should have looked in the main building, and there’s a lot of construction going on, so hopefully it can regain its full glory in time to come.

-After that it’s starting to get dark and I head back towards my hotel.
+After that it started to get dark and I head back towards my hotel.
 I stop randomly at this restaurant called Xuan Trang, and order myself a very local meal of Bun Bo Hue, traditional Hue style beef noodle soup along with Hue beer.
 Yum!
-The hot noodle soup was greatly soothing anda nice respite on the cool rainy day.
+The hot noodle soup (only about S$1.50) was greatly soothing and a nice respite on that cool rainy day.

-Hue was probably the wettest part of my journey, but I was pretty lucky to have just missed the worst of the flooding, where apparently the water level was knee-waist high.
-I was only there for one day, so I wish I did get to see more (I missed Thien Mu Pagoda), and hopefully if I ever go back there in future, it’ll be less wet, because wandering around in the rain just isn’t much fun!
+Hue was probably the wettest part of my journey, I headed to Hoi An the next day and it was much less soggy, but I was pretty lucky to have just missed the worst of the flooding, where apparently the water level was knee-waist high.
+I was only there for one day, so I wish I did get to see more (I missed Thien Mu Pagoda), and hopefully if I ever go back there in future, it’ll be less wet, because wandering around in the rain just isn’t much fun.